-The City Council of South Weber City has authorized and approved the implementation of an increase to the property tax rate for FY 2016-2017.
+The City Council of South Weber City has voted for no increase to the property tax rate for FY 2016-2017.
 There are two components to the City's property tax rate: General Operations and Discharge of Judgement.
-The combined proposed rate for the two components is 0.001057.
+The combined proposed rate for the two components is 0.000881.
 As required by the Utah Code Annotated (UCA) §59-2-919, §59-2-919(1) and §59-2-924, the City has satisfactorily completed the Truth in Taxation conditions.
 The Truth in Taxation public hearing was held on August 9th, 2016.
-The Truth in Taxation hearing will increase South Weber City's Certified Tax Rate approximately 20%.
+The vote after the Truth in Taxation hearing was to adopt the original tax rate as certified by the County Auditor with no increase.